john-cd/rust_howto/bk/src/categories/development-tools/other/code_verification.md

 [kani][c-kani-github]⮳ is a Rust verifier / model checker.
 A model checker formally verifies that a system like a software program meets a given specification, using mathematical techniques (automated reasoning) to prove that a system satisfies a property for all possible states and behaviors.
 Model checkers explore the entire state space of the system, as opposed to approaches like [fuzzing][p-fuzzing] and property [testing][p-testing].

 Model checking is a valuable technique for verifying the correctness of critical systems, such as safety-critical software and communication protocols.
 Kani is particularly useful for verifying unsafe code blocks.
-Some example properties you can prove with Kani include [memory][p-memory] safety (e.g., null pointer dereferences, use-after-free, etc.), the absence of certain runtime errors (i.e., index out of bounds, panics), the absence of some types of unexpected behavior (e.g., arithmetic overflows), in addition to user-specified assertions.
+Some example properties you can prove with Kani include memory safety (e.g., null pointer dereferences, use-after-free, etc.), the absence of certain runtime errors (i.e., index out of bounds, panics), the absence of some types of unexpected behavior (e.g., arithmetic overflows), in addition to user-specified assertions.

 At present, Kani does not support verifying concurrent code.

 Kani offers an easy installation [option][p-option] on three platforms:

-- x86_64-unknown-linux-gnu (Most [Linux][p-linux] distributions)
+- x86_64-unknown-linux-gnu (Most Linux distributions)
 - x86_64-apple-darwin (Intel Mac OS)
 - aarch64-apple-darwin (Apple Silicon Mac OS)